Why should I take a class in the Graduate Writing Program (GWP)?

 We are not an editing service, but we do provide extensive sentence-level comments on your work if appropriate.
 It’s often the case that what students perceive as problems with style or grammar are actually problems with structure.
 Through one-on-one conversations with our faculty, you will develop the skills you need to independently revise and edit your writing across your career—and unlike copy editors, we’re free!

 No. Many of RU’s peer institutions support their graduate students’ writing through tutoring by fellow graduate students or even undergraduates, but the GWP offers more.
-Our classes provide the one-on-one attention associated with tutoring, but rather than peer tutoring you will work with an experienced faculty member (and our eight-class time commitment is less than what our writing centers typically ask of their undergraduate students.)
-If you would like to have a “drop-in” session with one of our faculty members, feel free to attend one of our public workshops such as our “Writing Productivity Workshops.”
+Our classes provide the one-on-one attention associated with tutoring, but rather than peer tutoring you will work with an experienced faculty member.

 While the GWP does not currently offer any courses during the summer, we do provide assistance for student-led writing support groups during the summer.
 Writing experts agree that developing a social support network for your writing can improve productivity and satisfaction.
 Moreover, writing groups are more likely to be productive when they formalize their commitment through a written agreement.
 Registered writing groups will receive regular writing advice throughout the summer and will have the option to hold one consultation with a GWP faculty member.